Now that you're a Google Workspace expert, explore these ways to...

 - To move a tab to a different window—Right-click on the tab and point to Move Tab to New Window.

-- In the Gmail search box, enter a search term.
+- At the top, in the search box, enter your search criteria.

 - Open Google Calendar and at the top, click Search and enter your search term.